CosmologicalEmulators/Capse.jl/docs/src/index.md

    - Check parameter count matches emulator expectation
    - Verify with `get_emulator_description()`

-2. **Performance issues with Lux in multi-threading**
-   - Known issue: Use distributed computing instead
-   - Or switch to SimpleChains for multi-threaded scenarios

-3. **GPU out of memory**
-   - Reduce batch size
-   - Use mixed precision (Float32)

-4. **Loading errors**
+2. **Loading errors**
    - Ensure all required files are in weights folder
    - Check file permissions

 ## Contributing

 We welcome contributions!
-Please see our [contribution guidelines](https://github.com/CosmologicalEmulators/Capse.jl/blob/main/CONTRIBUTING.md).
+Please, feel free to open an issue or submit a pull request.

 ### Development Setup